Study of the exclusive reaction $pp \to pp K^{*0} \bar{K}^{*0}$: $f_{2}(1950)$ resonance versus diffractive continuum: Theoretical framework

 where $s_{34} = M_{K^{*0} \bar{K}^{*0}}^{2}$, $s_{\rm thr} = 4 m_{K^{*0}}^{2}$, and $\rm{c_{y}}$ is an unknown parameter which measures how fast one approaches to the Regge regime.
 Here we take ${\rm c_{y}} = 2$.
 This choice is motivated by Fig.~6 of \cite{Lebiedowicz:2019jru}.

 We assume for the $K^{*}$ Regge trajectory a simple linear form [see (5.3.1) of \cite{Collins:1977}]

 with the intercept and slope of the trajectory $\alpha_{K^{*}}(0) = 0.3$ and $\alpha'_{K^{*}} = 0.9$~GeV$^{-2}$, respectively.
-We will also show the results using a nonlinear Regge trajectory for the $K^{*}$ mesons, the so-called ``square-root'' trajectory, parametrised as \cite{Brisudova:1999ut}
+We will also show the results using a nonlinear Regge trajectory\footnote{For the discussion of nonlinear Regge trajectories see Ref.~\cite{Szanyi:2019kkn} and references therein.} for the $K^{*}$ mesons, the so-called ``square-root'' trajectory, parametrised as \cite{Brisudova:1999ut}

 where $\gamma$ governs the slope of the trajectory and $T_{K^{*}}$ denotes the trajectory termination point.
 The parameters are fixed to be $\alpha_{K^{*}}(0) = 0.414$, $\gamma = 3.65$~GeV$^{-1}$, $\sqrt{T_{K^{*}}} = 2.58$~GeV.